 It’s a credit to both the software and the Snapdragon 8+ Gen 1 that the phone handles four-app multitasking with ease.
 With a multiperson Teams call running and Twitter on the other side of the screen, all while connected to a pair of Galaxy Buds 2 Pro, the phone didn’t get hot at all.
 It did put some strain on the battery, though, which we will come back to shortly.
 Multitasking is a big part of what makes the Z Fold 4 so compelling, as the experience is refined and simple, and the inside screen has the size and quality to make using more than one app at a time actually worthwhile.

-I’ve been consistently impressed with the Snapdragon 8+ Gen 1, having used it in the Asus Zenfone 9, the ROG Phone 6 Pro, and the iQoo 9T already.
+I’ve been consistently impressed with the Snapdragon 8+ Gen 1, ever since early phones like the Asus Zenfone 9, the ROG Phone 6 Pro, and the iQoo 9T.
 It’s clearly more efficient than the 8 Gen 1 and handles the strain of top-tier gaming and higher ambient temperatures better too.
 It doesn’t seem to get as hot in general, and that helps it cope with the demands put on it by the phone’s sheer ability.
-It feels like Qualcomm’s true next-generation mobile chip, while the 8 Gen 1 had similar heat and efficiency issues to the Snapdragon 888.
+It has been superseded at the top of the range by the Snapdragon 8 Gen 2 since the Z Fold 4’s release, but don’t let that put you off.
+Both are immensely capable.
 I have had no problem with the Z Fold 4’s 5G connectivity or Bluetooth, and call quality has been very good.

 You don’t get a charger in the box with the phone (but you do get a USB Type-C cable), and the Z Fold 4 supports 25-watt charging.
 A compatible charger took 88 minutes to recharge from 1% to full.
 The phone also supports wireless charging at a lower wattage, and the Wireless PowerShare feature will charge a Qi-compatible device placed on the back of the Z Fold 4 too.

-The slow charging speed is another disappointment.
+The slow charging speed is a disappointment.
 While the U.S. may be slightly behind the curve with truly rapid charging, with only OnePlus pushing the boundaries, the rest of the world is used to more phones charging to full in 30 minutes or less, which is a feature that’s available on devices that cost a third of the Galaxy Z Fold 4’s price.
-The shorter-than-ideal battery life (at this stage) will make the slow charging more of an issue for some.
+The shorter-than-ideal battery life will make the slow charging more of an issue for some.

 Although expensive, Samsung has generous trade-in offers.
 There are often strong discounts at carriers and retailers out there, so it’s absolutely worth doing your research before buying, as it’s possible to reduce the initially high price quite considerably.